Day 5: Pamplona to Zariquiegui

 We stop in a quaint restaurant in a small village just before noon for lunch.

 As we continue on the big city of Pamplona gets smaller and smaller behind us.
 It’s quite amazing how far you can go on your own two feet.
+Our place for the night is Albergue Zariquiegui.

 Day 6: Zariquiegui to Cirauqui